 4. Try all the coffee

 Get your taste buds ready for Vietnamese coffee!
 They have more varieties here than I ever thought possible.
+Plus, plenty of adorable coffee shops to have your drinks at.

-Coffee with condensed milk, orange juice, salt or coconut are all the norm and absolutely delicious.
+Coffee with condensed milk, orange juice, salt, or coconut are all the norm and absolutely delicious.

 No matter how long you stay here I guarantee you'll continue to find flavors that surprise you.
 The coffee is also a lot stronger than anything I've had before so drink it slowly, sometimes it hits me like jet fuel!